nikogura/nikogura.com/src/content/pages/about.md

 ## What I Do

-My core expertise lies in Kubernetes, observability, security, GitOps, and Go.
+My core expertise is in distributed systems and open source.
+I've been building distributed infrastructure since long before Kubernetes existed — by hand, from scratch.
+One of the reasons I like Kubernetes so much is how well it handles the distributed systems problems I spent years solving manually.
+These days I work across the full stack: Kubernetes, observability, security, GitOps, and Go.
 I design platforms that run in cloud, on-prem, and air-gapped environments.
 I build the tooling, automation, and security controls that let engineering teams ship with confidence.
-When something does not exist yet, I build it.
+When something doesn't exist yet, I build it.

 ## Career Highlights